BiernaskieLab/scRNA-seq-SARS-CoV2-Viremia/README.md

 # Summary

 ## Abstract
 In late 2019 a novel coronavirus (SARS-CoV-2) emerged, and has since caused a global pandemic.
 Understanding the pathogenesis of COVID-19 disease is necessary to inform development of therapeutics, and management of infected patients.
-Unlike other viral infections, COVID-19 infection elicits multi-organ disease, but how this occurs is poorly understood.
-There is currently little information about the viral load in the blood of infected patients.
-Using scRNAseq of blood drawn form SARS-CoV-2 patients, we asked whether SARS-CoV-2 may exploit immune cells as a ‘Trojan Horse’ in order expand dissemination and access across multiple organ systems.
-Our data suggests that circulating cells are not actively infected with SARS-CoV-2, and do not appear to be a source of viral disbursement.
+Using scRNAseq of blood drawn from SARS-CoV-2 patients, we asked whether SARS-CoV-2 may exploit immune cells as a ‘Trojan Horse’ to disseminate and access multiple organ systems.
+Our data suggests that circulating cells are not actively infected with SARS-CoV-2, and do not appear to be a source of viral dissemination.

 # Data